slact/nchan/README.md

   There is no way to differentiate between long-poll and interval-poll subscriber requests, so long-polling must be disabled for a subscriber location if you wish to use interval-polling.

 - ##### Websocket
   Bidirectional communication for web browsers.
 Part of the [HTML5 spec](http://www.w3.org/TR/2014/REC-html5-20141028/single-page.html).
 Nchan supports the latest protocol version 13 ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
   Initiated by sending a websocket handshake to the desired subscriber endpoint location.
   If the websocket connection is closed by the server, the `close` frame will contain the HTTP response code and status line describing the reason for closing the connection.
+Server-initiated keep-alive pings can be configured with the [`nchan_websocket_ping_interval`](#nchan_websocket_ping_interval) config directive.
+Websocket extensions and subprotocols are not yet supported.
-  Websocket extensions and subprotocols are not yet supported, nor are server-side keep-alive pings.
+  Messages published through a websocket connection can be forwarded to an upstream application with the [`nchan_publisher_upstream_request`](nchan_publisher_upstream_request) config directive.

 - ##### EventSource
   Also known as [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) or SSE, it predates Websockets in the [HTML5 spec](http://www.w3.org/TR/2014/REC-html5-20141028/single-page.html), and is a [very simple protocol](http://www.w3.org/TR/eventsource/#event-stream-interpretation).